aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 <If using aws-cdk, include steps for account bootstrap for new cdk users.>

 **Example blurb:** “This Guidance uses aws-cdk.
 If you are using aws-cdk for first time, please perform the below bootstrapping....”
+-->

+### Security

+When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
+This [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, the virtualization layer, and the physical security of the facilities in which the services operate.
+For more information about AWS security visit [AWS Cloud Security](http://aws.amazon.com/security/).

+This guidance relies on many reasonable default options and "principle of least privilege" access for all resources.
+Users that deploy it in production should go through all the deployed resources and ensure those defaults comply with their security requirements and policies, have adequate logging levels and alarms enabled, and protect access to publicly exposed APIs.
+IAM roles are defined for Lambda to only access the corresponding resources such as EventBridge, Amazon SQS, and Amazon SNS.
+AWS RAM securely shares resource parameter such as SQS queue ARN and EventBridge custom event bus ARN.

+**NOTE**: Please note that by cloning and using third party open-source code, you assume responsibility for its patching, securing, and managing in the context of this project.

 ### Service limits  (if applicable)